astropy/astropy/docs/cosmology/index.rst

 cosmologies, and utility functions for calculating commonly used quantities that depend on a cosmological model.
-This includes distances, ages and lookback times corresponding to a measured redshift or the transverse separation corresponding to a measure angular separation.
+This includes distances, ages and lookback times corresponding to a measured redshift or the transverse separation corresponding to a measured angular separation.

 An important concept in `astropy.cosmology` is the "current" cosmology.
 This is the specific cosmological model and choice of parameters that are currently active in `astropy`.
-Other parts of Astropy that require knowledge of the background cosmology will use this cosmology in their calculations to maintain consistency.
+Other parts of Astropy that need to assume acosmology will use this cosmology in their calculations to maintain consistency.
 See `Getting Started`_ for a description of how to change the current cosmology that is in use.